 Two highly qualified stream experts lead one of OHA’s 2013 summertime Highland Wonders field trips, offering a unique opportunity to learn about our highland waterways.

-Directly afterward, a field trip was offered, providing on-the-ground examples of the concepts discussed during the presentation.
 The group talked through a Riparian-Wetland Functional Checklist that drew our attention to various hydrology, vegetation and erosion/deposition characteristics of Myers Creek.

 Thank you, Gina and Tom McCoy, for providing such an informative and interesting learning experience!